Supreme Court Prohibits Mobile Phone Robocalls To Collect Federal Debt

 The Supreme Court ruled Monday that a 2015 law allowing federal debt collectors to make robocalls violates the Constitution.
 That's because those debt collectors were allowed to make automated calls while other groups weren't given the same treatment.

-Congress generally isn't allowed to favor certain speech over others, wrote Justice Brett Kavanaugh for the six-member majority.
+Congress generally isn't allowed to favor certain speech over others, but that's precisely what Congress did, wrote Justice Brett Kavanaugh for the six-member majority.
 "A robocall that says, 'Please pay your government debt' is legal," Kavanaugh wrote.
 "A robocall that says, 'Please donate to our political campaign' is illegal.
 That is about as content-based as it gets.

 "Congress has impermissibly favored debt-collection speech over political and other speech, in violation of the First Amendment," Kavanaugh wrote.
 Political groups "still may not make political robocalls to cell phones, but their speech is now treated equally with debt-collection speech."